NFL Rumors: Dallas Cowboys Could Target Urban Meyer After Jason Garrett’s Expected Ouster

 The Dallas Cowboys could have a big name in mind for the next head coach after Jason Garrett’s expected exit from the team.

-With two straight Thursday losses, the Cowboys fell below.500 for the first time this season, erasing a promising 3-0 start and putting the team in danger of losing the division lead to the Philadelphia Eagles.
-While the Cowboys are still very much in playoff contention at 6-7 and a historically weak NFC East, the future for Garrett doesn’t look so bright.
+With two straight Thursday losses, the Cowboys fell below 0.500 for the first time this season, erasing a promising 3-0 start and putting the team in danger of losing the division lead to the Philadelphia Eagles.
+Although the Cowboys are still very much in playoff contention at 6-7 and the NFC East is historically weak, the future for Garrett doesn’t look so bright.

-Multiple reports have said that Garrett’s job is in serious danger, and it may take nothing short of a Super Bowl win to earn him a contract extension and a job in Dallas.
+Multiple reports have said that Garrett’s job is in serious danger, and it may take nothing short of a Super Bowl win to earn him a contract extension and a continued job in Dallas.
 So while Garrett is trying to right the ship and keep the Cowboys in control of the division, speculation is already starting about who could replace him in Dallas.

 Jane Slater of NFL Network reported on Twitter that Cowboys owner Jerry Jones may already have his eyes on a big-name former college head coach.